coding-to-music/battlecode2021/README.md

 gpr.user=battlecodedownloadpackage
 profilerEnabled=false
 ```
+# If you're experiencing memory problems with the client, please try:
 Client Tips
-If you're experiencing memory problems with the client, please try:

 Making fewer logs and/or disabling log processsing in the client (toggled with "L").
 Making .bc21 files with the engine directly and uploading them to the client's match queue, rather than using the client's runner.
 With this method, you can just use the web version at 2021.battlecode.org/visualizer.html rather than the desktop application.

-# Install the sample player bot

-# Have the sample bot play itself

 # Upload the bot to compete against others
-# Upload Your Bot and Scrimmage
+## Upload Your Bot and Scrimmage
 Create a zip file containing only your robot code (only 1 package), and uploaded it to the submissions page.
 Your bot will automatically be ran against other players to determine your ranking.
 You can also request scrimmages with other teams, and see the replays.